pro402/ai-report-generator/readme.md

   For their APIs that power advanced search and content generation capabilities.
 - **Community Contributions:**
   Thanks to all open source contributors who make projects like this possible.

----

-This refined README.md reflects a comprehensive and professional structure, inspired by some of the best practices seen in other high-quality GitHub repositories.